bcgov/moh-plr-fhir/StructureDefinition-bc-practitioner-intro.md

 3.  an Address
 4. Gender
 5. Birth Date (with optional Birth Time extension)
-6. Qualifications, including:
+6. Qualification information:
 	1.  code
 	2. Issue Date Extension
 	3.  identifier (optional)
 	4.  period (optional)
-	5. Issuing Organization (optional)
+	5. Issuing Organization (optional).
+NOTE: the given reference will be to a contained instance of an organization that has a name and an optional identifier.
 	6. End Reason Extension (optional)
 7. Communication information
 	1.  coding